arashi-software/dye/README.md

 #### Binary
 There are many binaries for different operating systems and architectures on the github releases page

+#### Packages
+Right now dye is only packaged in the aur but there are plans for many other package managers

 ### Usage
 ```bash
 # Get command info